MBFBioscience/nmf-schema/docs/source/NMF.rst

       <point x="x.xx" y="y.yy" z="z.zz" d="1.00"/>
     </arrow>

-*Figure 38  The <arrow> element, child elements, attributes, and values as they apear in the segmentation data file.
+*Figure 38  The <arrow> element, child elements, attributes, and values as they apear in the data file.
 The <point> coordinates represent the location of the head and tail of the arrow.
 Note that the diameter (d) of an <arrow> <point> is always set to “1.00”.*

 +-------------+--------------------------+--------------------------+